mendix/docs/content/en/docs/appstore/modules/data-importer-extension.md

 This extension currently has the following limitations:

-* The Excel column cell type is taken from the source file to determine the target attribute type; this cannot be changed during data preview stage.
+* The Excel column cell type is taken from the source file to determine the target attribute type; this cannot be changed during the data preview stage.
 * Source data can be mapped to one entity only; associations are not currently supported
 * You cannot map the data to an already existing NPE; you have to create a new entity as part of mapping
 * Enumerations are not supported
-* As there is no certain way to identify data type of CSV file, all attribute types are defaulted to *String*
+* **String** is the default attribute type

 ### 1.4 Prerequisites